Gizra/og/README.txt

 DESCRIPTION
 --------------------------
 Enable users to create and manage their own 'groups'.
-Each group can have subscribers, and maintains a group page where subscribers can post into. groups may be selective or not.
-Selective groups require approval in order to become a member.
+Each group can have subscribers, and maintains a group page where subscribers can post into.
+Membership to groups may be open, moderated, or invitation only.

 Support for group photo albums is available.
-Groups may choose their own theme. groups have RSS feeds, and so on.
+Groups may choose their own theme.
+Groups have RSS feeds, and so on.

 INSTALLATION
 ---------------
 - Activate the module as usual
-- Install the .sql table as usual
+- Run the SQL setup script as usual
 - Visit the admin/settings/og page and click the button to enable access control.
 - Set other preferences on admin/settings/og as desired.
 - On the admin/node/configure/types page, disable commenting and attachments for nodes of type 'group'
 - On the admin/block page, enable the 'Group details' with a low 'weight' value.
 Optionally enable the 'Group subscribers' and 'Group albums' block.
 If you use the 'group albums' block, you must have folksonomy, and image.module enabled and configured.
 - If you want each group to optionally show its own image in the Group Details block, you must have image.module enabled.
 See http://drupal.org/project/image
 - Grant permissions as needed on the admin/access page
-- If you are using album.module to provide personal image albums, then you should omit the 'image' node type on your admin/settings/og page.
-Note that group photo albums will be group specific regardless of this setting.
 - Begin creating groups, subscribing to those groups, and posting into those groups.
 The subscribe link appears in the Group block, for non invite-only groups.

 NOTES